 While every construction site produces noise and dust, steps are being taken to minimize these impacts to our neighborhood.
 Construction will result in temporary disruptions to traffic on 15th Ave NE between NE 43rd St. and NE 45th St. for utility work and to allow construction vehicles to enter and exit the site.
 Pedestrian traffic will be rerouted during various phases of construction; uniformed officers will be present during active construction to direct pedestrians towards safe access routes.

-The Burke Museum’s current building will remain open to the public through the end of 2018.
-We will host goodbye celebrations for the current building leading up to the closure.
-The New Burke will open to the public in 2019.
+The Burke Museum’s former facility remained open to the public through the end of 2018.
+We hosted goodbye celebrations for the current building leading up to the closure.
+The New Burke will open to the public in October 2019.

 How are you soliciting community input on the New Burke?